zacherybosek/stubbed-service-generator/README.md

 ###Description
-The Stubbed Service Generator is a Java based integration testing library used to spin up a fully configurable REST endpoint on a port.
+The Stubbed Service Generator is a Java based integration testing library used to spin up fully configurable REST endpoints.
-It is used to simulate calls to a real service, rather than a mock, but that service is fully configurable for a number of testing scenarios.
+It is used to simulate calls to a real service, rather than a mock, fully configurable for a number of testing scenarios.
-Whether testing something as trivial as an application's response to a 404, or something more complex like multiple calls to different endpoints with varying latency, the Stubbed Service generator can help a developer test their endpoint calls by invoking real, highly configurable, services.
+Whether testing something as trivial as an application's response to a 404, or something more complex like multiple calls to different endpoints with varying latency, the Stubbed Service Generator can help a developer test their endpoint calls by invoking real, highly configurable, services.

 ###Syntax
 The Stubbed Service Generator is written to have a Mockito like syntax.
 This is so any Java developer can pick up the tool and use it in their testing suites with a light learning curve.